code-and-effect/effective_orders/README.md

 Has Order History, My Purchases, My Sales and Admin screens.

+## Bootstrap3

+This is the `bootstrap3` branch of effective_orders which supports Twitter Bootstrap 3.

+All published effective_orders 3.x gems will support Twitter Bootstrap 3 and SimpleForm.

+For Bootstrap 4 please see the master branch and/or effective_orders 4.x gems.

 ## Getting Started

 Please first install the [effective_addresses](https://github.com/code-and-effect/effective_addresses), [effective_datatables](https://github.com/code-and-effect/effective_datatables) and [effective_form_inputs](https://github.com/code-and-effect/effective_form_inputs) gems.